lacti/phrases-api/README.md

 ## Caveat

 I don't know exactly, but it is **very very slow** at first time.
 I think it is the cold-start-latency from AWS Lambda Java runtime.

+So I add `serverless-plugin-warmup` but I don't know if it is resolved.

 ## License